 Having grown our students’ skill through helping them develop strategic practices, Academic Personal Training then focuses on improving our students’ effort levels through two main areas.

-The first of this is our students’ mindset.
+The first of these is our students’ mindset.
 You see, increasing one’s effort is a bit more complicated than improving one’s skill.
 While this may seem strange at first, think about it – how many students (and even people in general) do you know that have the skill to succeed, yet fail to put in the right effort for it?

-When people believe they are capable of doing what it takes to achieve a goal and have solid plan to implement in order to obtain this goal, they start to take action.
+When people believe they are capable of doing what it takes to achieve a goal and have a solid plan to implement in order to obtain this goal, they start to take action.
 These actions now become purposeful, driven by intent and facilitated by their support network (that’s us!).

-For many talented students, this is the greatest road block to their academic success.
+For many talented students, this is the greatest roadblock to their academic success.

-Often, this road block stems back to a terrible mindset, which is developed from a lack of intrinsic motivation.
+Often, this roadblock stems back to a terrible mindset, which is developed from a lack of intrinsic motivation.
 You see, when a student is motivated by an external factor – for instance, achieving an A so that they can get a reward – it poses an extreme risk.
 External motivation means that the outcome and reward is controlled by an external element; for example, achieving an A is not just down to the student’s effort, but is ultimately down to the teacher’s control and final say.